Quiet times so far: the week will end very busy

 On Saturday, a mass of cold air of polar origin, associated with an Atlantic low-pressure system, will arrive.
 Significant instability is expected, with precipitation becoming widespread throughout the country, particularly affecting the coast, pre-coastal areas, and the southern slopes of the Pyrenees and Pre-Pyrenees.
 Snowfall will begin above 1,500 meters, and will therefore be concentrated in the middle and upper Pyrenean elevations.
 Sea breezes are expected, with rough seas.

-With the current weather maps, this rain and snow situation will last at least until Tuesday and Wednesday.
+With the current weather maps, this rain and snow situation will last at least until Tuesday.
 The formation of a Mediterranean low-pressure system could bring a new easterly wind, with significant and heavy rainfall in many areas.
 Maritime conditions will be rough along the entire coast, and the southern slopes of the Pyrenees will experience another significant snowfall, especially in the eastern part, where the total accumulation from this event could reach around one meter of new snow.

-This complicated situation, which we will need to clarify in upcoming forecasts, will be accompanied by wintry conditions.
+This complicated situation, which we will need to clarify in upcoming forecasts, will be accompanied by wintry weather.
 If these forecasts prove accurate, some reservoirs may have to release water, as many are already above 80% or 90% capacity after the heavy rains during the Christmas holidays.
 It's adding insult to injury, and in just a few months we've gone from one extreme to the other.